 - their stamp and signature

-The treatment must have praziquantel or an equivalent as its active ingredient.
+- have praziquantel or an equivalent as its active ingredient

 Your pet must be treated before you leave the UK.
-To return to the UK, the treatment must have been given within 24 and 120 hours by the time you re-enter the UK.
+To return to the UK, the treatment must have been given within 24 and 120 hours by the time you return the UK.

 You should give another treatment within 28 days of returning to the UK.